Hardware & Esport: The Winning Combo

 The processor: the brain of the machine

-The graphics card: for fluid images
+The graphics card: for smooth images

-RAM: short-term memory
+Random access memory: short-term memory

-Storage: to keep your games
+Storage: for keeping your games

 Peripherals: mouse, keyboard, headset

-Peripherals, such as mouse, keyboard, and headset, also play an important role in a gamer's performance.
+Peripherals, such as the mouse, keyboard, and headset, also play an important role in a gamer's performance.
 A mechanical keyboard, for example, offers better precision and a longer lifespan than a membrane keyboard.

 Beyond performance: comfort

-Hardware developments for esports
+Hardware advancements in esports

 The hardware market is constantly evolving.
-Manufacturers regularly offer new, more efficient and more energy-efficient components.
-These technological advances directly benefit esports players, who can thus enjoy an ever more immersive and realistic gaming experience.
+Manufacturers regularly offer new, more powerful and energy-efficient components.
+These technological advancements directly benefit esports players, who can thus enjoy an increasingly immersive and realistic gaming experience.

 Conclusion